ef10007/Holiday_Vibes/README.md

 )

 (1st.Apr.2019: We tried to receive the values from the query parameters that essential for displaying its calendar.
 It was simply implemented by 'request.args.get()' in the same route.)

+(3rd.Apr.2019: We implemented 'toggleClass' on each day has been selected.)

 * Search